ydeleon6/coinbase-tax-collector/README.md

 CTC is a Python script developed using Python 3.10 that works by reading your Coinbase transaction history report CSV file, identifying taxable transactions, and calculating your capital gains or losses.
 At a high level, the script determines gains/losses as follows:

-1. Identifies how much you oringally paid for your cryptocurrency (I.e., the cost basis)
+1. Identifies how much you originally paid for your cryptocurrency (I.e., the cost basis)
 2. Identifies the value of the cryptocurrency at the time of each taxable event (I.e., sale, conversion, or expense)
 3. Subtracts the cost basis from the sale/conversion/expense price to identify a profit or loss